 - Copies of a divorce decree, child support or alimony payments, if applicable

-How to get a home loan with BB&T
+How to apply for a mortgage with BB&T

 The home mortgage application process begins online:

-- Visit the BB&T website and click Lending at the top of your screen.
+- Visit the BB&T website and select Lending at the top of your screen.
 From there, select Home Mortgage.

-- On the BB&T Home Mortgage page, click Get Started to begin the application process.
+- Select Get Started on the BB&T Home Mortgage page to begin the application process.